Skip to content

 • Matching model contextTokens preserves an explicit runtime cap when present; use it to limit effective context without changing native model metadata.

-• Use models.mode: "replace" when you want config to fully rewrite models.json.
+• Use models.mode: "replace" when you want config to fully rewrite models.json and active plugin catalog shards.

 • Marker persistence is source-authoritative: markers are written from the active source config snapshot (pre-resolution), not from resolved runtime secret values.